-These soft and chewy Cranberry Orange Cookies are packed full of tangy dried cranberries, sweet and silky white chocolate and fragrant orange zest.
+This soft and chewy Orange Cranberry Cookies recipe is packed full of tangy dried cranberries, sweet and silky white chocolate, and fragrant orange zest.
 They make the perfect holiday cookie but taste great any time of year.

-These Cranberry Orange Cookies are the perfect blend of holiday flavors, fragrant orange, tart cranberries and smooth white chocolate.
+These Orange and Cranberry Cookies are the perfect blend of holiday flavors, fragrant orange, tart cranberries, and smooth white chocolate.
 While I tend to believe they are a Christmas cookie must, these can and should be made during any time of the year.

 The cookie dough is made using a basic creaming method, then the dried cranberries and white chocolate chips are added by hand at the end.
-If you want to switch up the flavors, we’ve added loads of mix-in ideas below to get you started.
+We’ve added loads of mix-in ideas below to get you started if you want to switch up the flavors.
 Feel free to have fun creating all sorts of flavor combinations.

 - Butter - make sure your butter is room temperature before creaming with the sugars.
 If you forget to pull it out ahead of time, you can warm it in the microwave for about 10 seconds at a time, being careful not to let it melt.

 - Brown Sugar - I like to use light brown sugar for these cookies, but dark brown will work too.